IBM/cloud-functions-workshops/test.md

 **Tip** Be sure to keep your IBM CLI and its plugins up to date.
 {% endhint %}

+{% hint style="none" %}
+The ideal of Serverless “in-a-nutshell” is...&NewLine;
+_Event-driven programming using stand-alone functions with no deployment or operational considerations_
+{% endhint %}

 ### HTML Extension Test Indented

   {% hint style="warning" %}